Philosophy of Biology UCMadrid Group

 Research Interests: Her main interests are in metaphysics, in particular in questions regarding persistence, change and identity; and in philosophy of biology, addressing problems related to the characterization of organisms and individuals.

 Cristina Villegas is a philosopher of biology working on probabilities and the notion of chance in evolutionary biology.
-She graduated in Philosophy at the University of Seville (2013), and obtained Master's Degrees in Education (University of Granada, 2014) and Logic and Philosophy of Science (University of Santiago de Compostela, 2015).
+She graduated in Philosophy (Sevilla, 2013), and obtained Master's Degrees in Education (Granada, 2014) and Logic and Philosophy of Science (Santiago de Compostela, 2015).
 In 2015, she joined the Complutense University of Madrid with a predoctoral fellowship from the Spanish Ministry of Economy and Competitiveness.
 She obtained her PhD in 2020 (thesis: 'Variational Probabilities and Developmental Propensities.
 A Philosophical Study of Chance in Evolutionary Variation').
-She is currently a postdoctoral fellow at the Konrad Lorenz Institute for Evolution and Cognition Research in Austria (2021-2022), and she is currently a postdoctoral researcher at the Centro de Filosofia das Ciências da Universidade de Lisboa.
+She was a postdoctoral fellow at the Konrad Lorenz Institute for Evolution and Cognition Research in Austria (2021-2022), and she is currently a postdoctoral researcher at the Centro de Filosofia das Ciências da Universidade de Lisboa.

 Research interest: Philosophy of evolutionary biology; Philosophy of probability; Chance in evolution; Causality and dispositional explanations; Evolutionary developmental biology.